NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 dict, or list of MinMaxFloat dicts): The structure's rotation in the scene
 - `width` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): Width of the ramp
+- `platform_underneath` (bool or list of bools): If true, add a platform below this ramp that touches the floor on the bottom and the bottom of this ramp on the top.
+This ramp will fully be encased in the x/z directions by the platform created underneath.
+Default: False
+- `platform_underneath_attached_ramps` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of ramps that should be attached to the platform created below this ramp to allow the performer to climb onto that platform.
+Default: 0

 #### StructuralThrowerConfig